• Skip to primary navigation

 The Best Hot Toddy Recipe To Keep You Warm This Season

-I have a special place in my heart for this simple cocktail because my husband’s grandma LOVED this drink.
+I’ve been making hot toddies for over 15 years, and this classic hot toddy recipe holds a special place in my heart because my husband’s grandma LOVED this drink.
 This adorably petite woman would order it pretty much every time we’d go to a restaurant (including one time in July, which got the bartender pretty confused, but was very entertaining).
 So in her honor, we’re sharing our go-to homemade version!

 What is a Hot Toddy?